 Red Button delivery

-Please contact either the Red Button Development Editor or Red Button Producer with any enquiries.
+Please contact the Red Button Editorial Manager with any enquiries.
 Contact details for Red Button and TV delivery teams can be found on the contacts page.

 Red Button content must be delivered to the same network TV standards as all other TV content.
-However, Red Button programmes must be delivered on SD digibeta and not HD.
+However, Red Button programmes must be delivered in SD and not HD.

-A CBIS line may need to be booked for the delivery of live content, details of which should be communicated to the Red Button Producer.
+A CBIS line may need to be booked for the delivery of live content, details of which should be communicated to the Red Button Editorial Manager.

 The following information is for independent production companies making Red Button content for the BBC.

-Independent production companies should deliver all Red Button assets and related content to the Indie Delivery Unit except when directed otherwise by the commissioning specification.
-This includes the Billing form, Compliance form and TX/First Transmission form.
+Independent production companies should deliver all Red Button assets and related content to the relevant BBC delivery contact except when directed otherwise by the commissioning specification.
+This includes the Billing form and Compliance form.
 See the Paperwork section further down this page for more information.

-The Indie Delivery Unit will provide the programme UID and any further information.
+The relevant BBC delivery contact will provide the programme UID and any further information.

 Contact details for Red Button and TV delivery teams can be found on the TV contacts page.